lasanthamudalige/setups/dotfiles/sway-config/README.md

 ***I installed it using archinstall***
   - Disk partition - ext4 with 1 partition with encryption
-  - profile - Desktop with Sway
+  - profile - Desktop with Sway login with ly
   - Sound - Pipewire
   - kernel - LTS kernel
   - Additional packages - 'firefox' 'kitty' 'git'